shane-kerr/soaping/README.md

 Any problems in execution will be printed to the console.
 Output is in the `soaping.csv` file, which is rotated every 30 minutes.

+Normally the system DNS resolver is used to find the name servers for the domain, along with the IPv4 and IPv6 addresses of those name servers.
+If you want to use an alternate DNS resolver, you can specify
+this:

+    $ python3 soaping.py -r 8.8.8.8 example.org

+It also supports DNS over TLS, so you could monitor the Yeti root servers at a privacy-protecting open resolver:

+    $ python3 soaping.py -r 2001:4b98:dc2:43:216:3eff:fea9:41a --tls .